Hammam Maskhoutine: History

 During the Roman occupation, the town was called Aquae Thiblitanae, due to its proximity to Thibilis.
 The bath facilities installed by the Romans at the spring can still be used today.

 The Arabic name of the town comes from a local legend in which a man married his sister.
 As the wedding procession, including the incestuous couple, moved up the valley, a curse caused the skies to darken, and the entire wedding party was struck with lightning and turned to stone.
 The billowing shapes of the Hammam Maskhoutine spring are said to come from the still-frozen wedding party and their celebratory robes.

 Hot springs

 Hammam Maskhoutine is actually a group of 10 different hot springs in a single valley.
 The temperature of the water in the springs can be as hot as 98 C; it is possible to boil eggs in the outflow channels.
 The overall flow rate of the thermal complex is 1,650 liters per second: nearly 100,000 liters per minute.

 The water is saturated with minerals such as iron and calcium carbonate.
 These minerals, as well as the heat, have been regarded as therapeutic for sufferers of ailments such as rheumatism and arthritis.

-On the site there are also numerous formations of conoid shapes.
+The site also features numerous conoid formations.